 Most of the time a fainting episode is preceded by symptoms such as changes in vision, dizziness, ringing in the ears, nausea, or feeling hot.
 Occasionally, fainting may happen without any of these warning symptoms.

 When To Seek Medical Care

-“These extremely dangerous fads spread quickly on the internet,” Dr. Robbins says.
+Dr. Singh also warns about concerning social media challenges where kids are challenged to perform stunts such as the “pass-out challenge” or the “choking game.”
+“These extremely dangerous fads spread quickly on the internet,” Dr. Singh says.
 “Some children have even died from purposely cutting off blood and oxygen to their brains.
-Parents would be wise to talk to their kids about the dangers of these social media challenges.”
+Parents should talk to their kids about the dangers of these social media challenges.”